LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 Note: as a facilitator you will not be joining the rotations.

-Later, You can make an exception for this if there is a very small group (2-3) or if you are trying to model some behavior
+In future mobbings, you can make an exception for this if there is a very small group (2-3) or if you are trying to model some behavior

 ### State the Rules

 #### Working agreements

+At the beginning of a mobbing session state the working agreements.

 We agree to
  * Treat each other with